Ministry-of-Silly-Scripts/codewars-js-humanReadable/NOTES.md

 - minutes conversion
   - it should return 00:01:00 for input equal to 60 ✅
   - it should return 00:59:59 for input equal to 3599 ✅
+- hours conversion
+  - it should return 01:00:00 for input equal to 3600 ✅